mi4mac/dshield_dev/scripts/README.md

 # dshield_dev Python Scripts

-This directory contains Python scripts that replace the playbook functionality for DShield operations.
-These scripts provide a more flexible and maintainable approach to interacting with the DShield API.
+This directory contains Python scripts that provide standalone functionality for DShield operations.
+These scripts use the shared library architecture to eliminate code duplication and provide a more flexible and maintainable approach to interacting with the DShield API.

+## Architecture

+All scripts now use the shared library (`dshield_lib.py`) located in the parent directory, which provides:
+- Standardized error handling with `DShieldError` exception
+- Consistent API client implementation
+- Proper FortiSOAR-compliant authentication headers
+- Eliminated code duplication

 ## Available Scripts